KyleV1999/LumiMonitor/index.md

 <html>
 		<center><h1>Blog For CENG 317 - Lumi Monitor</h1></center>

-	        <h2>Breadboard and PCD Design - 15/10/2019</h2>
+	        <h2>Breadboard and PCB Design - 15/10/2019</h2>
 		<p>Designed the breadboad and PCB for the Grove PIR Motion Sensor.
 Fritzing did not have the Grove PIR Motion sensor
 		included in the list of parts; I couldn't find a PIR Motion Sensor Part with 4 Pins online either.
 Instead, for the                     diagrams I used the Grove Light Sensor.
-It has the exact same pin layout as the Motion Sensor using the same connector.</p>
+It has the exact same pin layout as the Motion Sensor using the same connector.                  </p>

 		<h3>Breadboard</h3>
 		<img src="Images/LumiMonitor_MotionSensor_bb.jpg" style="float:left;"/>